omarreis/vsop2013/planetfun/README.md

 ![planetfun 3d hierarchy](PlanetFun_3D_hierarchy.png)

-VSOP2013 planet data provides heliocentric planet positions (X,Y,Z), in astronomical units (AU).
-This convention was adopted by this app for the 3D simulation.
-Planets consist of a TSphere parented to a TDummy.
+VSOP2013 planet data provides heliocentric ecliptic cartesian planet positions (X,Y,Z) in astronomical units (AU).
+The p´lane of the Ecliptic for equinox JD2000 is Z=0.
+Similar convention was adopted by this app for the 3D simulation.

+Planets consist of TSpheres parented to a TDummys.
-Planet position is set by TDummy.Position.
+Planet position is set using TDummy.Position.
 Planet rotation uses TSphere.RotationAngle.

 For the Moon we have ELP2000 geocentric spherical coordinates ( GHA, decl, radius ) These are used to rotate dummyMoonOrbitCenter, which is attached to dummyEarth.
 This makes the Moon rotate around Earth.

+Earth sphere rotation is based on GAST, for realistic rotation.

+Both the Earth and Star background spheres are tilted by 23°26′ (Earth's ecliptic obliquity).
+Other planets orbit's are nearly parallel to Earth's, so planets Z coordinates are usualy small (except for Pluto which has a large obliquity)

+Augmented reality mode uses phone azimuth-elevation-roll sensor properties ( FiremonkeySensorFusion component ) to set 3D phone corresponding attitude.
+Used quaternion rotation instead of manipulating RotationAngle vector ( Euler angles ) , which leads to upleasent gymbal locks.
+A helper class was set for manipulating the 3d object transformation Matrix )

+Scene uses only one light: a Sun centered ambient light.
+This results in correct object ilumination (ex: Moon disk ilumination).

+TODO: add eclipse shadows

 # Moon positions